hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 ### Using arkworks

-Given that it is outside the scope of this project the creation and support of elliptic curve arithmetics and the mathematical operations that allow resolving a pairings operation and that there is no library implemented in Java with production-grade security that can help us with this goal, we decided to include the wrapping of arkworks bn254 module and delegate the operations to that library.
+Given that it is outside the scope of this project the creation and support of elliptic curve arithmetic and the mathematical operations that allow resolving a pairings operation and that there is no library implemented in Java with production-grade security that can help us with this goal, we decided to include the wrapping of arkworks bn254 module and delegate the operations to that library.
 We will wrap the invocations with a Java abstraction layer that will facilitate switching curves and other parameters when and if necessary.

 ### Handling of multilanguage modules and native code distribution